What is a First Look and should we do it?

 Instead of rushing through family portraits, romantic portraits and wedding party all during cocktail hour, we’ll have lots of time before the ceremony….

-Here are more personal insights from two more of my amazing brides:
+Here is more personal insights from two of my amazing brides:

 “The first look was my favorite part of the whole day!